DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 5.md

 sidebar_position: 5
 ---

-In Module 2 function declaration lesson, we have created a first function called `createKnight`.
+In Module 2 function declaration lesson, we have created a first function called createKnight.
 In this lesson, we will use that function to create our first knight.

-- To create a resource, we will use the `create` keyword and the `move` operator `<-`.
-- You use the `create` keyword to initialize a resource.
+To create a resource, we will use the create keyword and the move operator `<-`.
+You use the create keyword to initialize a resource.
 Resources must be created before you can use them.

-- The move operator `<-` is used to move a resource into a variable.
-You cannot use the assignment operator `=` with resources, so when you initialize a resource, you will need to use the move operator `<-`.
+The move operator `<-` is used to move a resource into a variable.
+You cannot use the assignment operator = with resources, so when you initialize a resource, you will need to use the move operator `<-`.

 ```jsx
 access(all) contract HelloWorld {